 Toads were thought to have medicinal qualities from early times, and in William Shakespeare’s Macbeth, the witches made “their ‘hell-broth’ ‘thick and slab;’ … [and] employed both toads and frogs in pharmacy and medicine.”
 However, before Macbeth, Roman physician, Pedanius Dioscorides, prescribed cooked frogs “in salt and oil as an antidote for the poison of serpents.”
 Dioscordies seemed to be on to something because by the 1600 and early 1700s, other physicians and medical scientists, such as Michael Ettmüller or Antonio Vallisneri, suggested the toads could be used to cure illness and disease.
 Later, toad doctors began to deal exclusively with toads, and they furthered the idea the toad had medicinal properties.
 Moreover, toad doctors offered a specific medicinal folk magic that remained popular in western England until the end of the nineteenth century.
 Continue reading

 The diligence coach was a Frenchman’s main public conveyance.
 It was equivalent to its English counterpart, the stage coach.
 It falls into the category of a traveling coach and was used in the 1700 and 1800s to travel long distances throughout continental Europe.
 It was a solidly-built coach pulled by four or more horses.
 One early description of the diligence coach stated that “the body of the carriage rests upon large thongs of leather, fastened to heavy blocks of wood, instead of springs, and the whole is drawn by seven horses.”
-Eventually, however, diligence coaches traveling between Paris and Lyons were the first to be “fitted with springs.”
+Eventually, however, diligence coaches traveling between Paris and Lyons were the first to be fitted with springs.
+Continue reading

 Fall men’s fashions of 1867 included trousers with “the perpendicular line pattern…the most prevalent, but the lines [were] broader and wider apart than they were in the spring.”
 Silk-mixed trousers and fancy cashmere vests were also popular with their “small checks, mixtures, and lines,” and the most fashionable and popular coats were “black and blue diagonal ribs.”
 Some of the more popular fabrics for fall and winter in 1867 included those with “lines about one inch apart, and the intermediate space filled with small spots of various colors.”
 Another popular men’s fashion was hats, as seen in the fashions illustrated below.
 Men wore top hats, which were at varying points called everything from beaver hats to chimney-pots to stovepipes.
 Continue reading

 Thomas Carlyle wrote a dandy was little more than “a clothes-wearing Man, a Man whose trade, office and existence consists in the wearing of Clothes.”
 Physical appearance was extremely important to a dandy, who despite being born into a middle-class family, attempted to imitate an aristocratic lifestyle with his fine clothing, refined language, and leisurely pursuits.
-Dandies emerged after the Macaroni reached his pinnacle of popularity in 1775.
+The dandies emerged after the Macaroni reached his pinnacle of popularity in 1775.

 In the eighteen and nineteenth centuries, being tremendously fat was an anomaly, and the men known for it became famous.
 One famous overweight gentleman was a Prussian fellow named Hermanes Bras.
 He was designated the “gigantic Prussian Youth.”
-At nineteen years of age was said to have weighed five hundred pounds and stand nearly six feet tall.
+At nineteen years of age he was said to have weighed five hundred pounds and stand nearly six feet tall.
 When he was “presented to the Emperor of Austria, the Kings of France, Prussia and the Netherlands, the Prince of Orange, and most of the nobility of the different kingdoms, … [they] pronounced him to be the greatest prodigy of nature now extant.”
 However, there were several corpulent men in England who won the title of the fattest or heaviest and among them was Edward Bright of Maldon, John Love of Weymouth, and Daniel Lambert, a resident of Leicester.
 Continue reading

 Umbrellas were deemed a “crude and curious invention” when they first appeared in England in the 1600s.
 It took at least fifty years before women began to carry them, and at least another hundred years passed before men used them.
 One reason men did not immediately unfurl these rain protectors was umbrellas were considered effeminate.
 If a man used one, he endured name calling, jeers, and “for many years those who used umbrellas in the streets were exposed to the insults of the mob and to the persistent and very natural animosity of the hackney coachman, who bespattered them with mud and lashed them furiously with their whips.”
 Eventually, however, the idea that the umbrella was not effeminate and was a functional and utilitarian tool, grasp London men just as heartily as London men grasp the umbrella on gray stormy days.